SLA Tiers Reference

 Multiple SLA limits are supported under the following conditions:

 API Manager manages the API.

 API Gateway runtime 2.1 or later manages the API.

 API Gateway runtime 2.0 and earlier does not support multiple SLA limits.
 API Manager enforces only the first layered SLA tier if you define multiple limits on API Gateway Runtime 2.0 and earlier.

 Three headers are included in request responses that inform users about the SLA restrictions and the remaining spare capacity that the SLA allows.
-When this SLA enforces multiple policies that limit request throughput, a single set of headers will inform about the spare capacity in reference to only the most restrictive of the policies in place.
+When this SLA enforces multiple policies that limit request throughput, a single set of headers reports spare capacity in reference to only the most restrictive of the policies in place.

 For example, a user of your API may receive a response that includes these headers:

 In this case, the response tells users that within the next 19100 milliseconds, only 14 more requests are allowed by the SLA, which is set to allow 20 within this time-window.